nadirbad/nadirbad-blog/content/posts/2022-04-20--Vertical-Slice-Architecture-in-.NET-6/index.md

 I used the Clean Architecture template, because it uses the CQRS pattern with the MediatR library and vertical slices naturally fit into the commands and queries.

 Another approach I took (taken from Derek Comartin) about organizing code, is to put all code related to a given feature in a single file in most cases.
-With this approach we are having self-explanatory file names ExportTodos.cs and all related code close together: `Api controller action methods`, `MediatR requests`, `MediatR handlers`, `validations`, `DTOs`.
+With this approach we are having self-explanatory file names ExportTodos.cs and all related code close together: Api controller action methods, MediatR requests, MediatR handlers, validations, DTOs.
 This is what it looks like:

 ![example-feature.png](/media/example-feature.png)

+## Benefits of Vertical Slice Architecture

+By building the system around vertical slices, you can avoid making compromises between cohesion and coupling.
+This is achieved by keeping a low coupling between vertical slices and high cohesion within the slice.

+Systems are developed and structured around Features and are use-case driven.

+Also, most abstractions aren't needed, and we usually don't need shared abstractions like services, repositories.

+When developing and working on feature there are fewer side effects and less paralysis surrounding the change.

+When following the principle of keeping things related to each other close, the structure and navigation within the codebase becomes more clear and saves time.

 ## The source code

 Check out the [source code](https://github.com/nadirbad/VerticalSliceArchitecture) for more info.
+If you like this pls star the repository :).

 ## Inspired by